Overview of How a Pooled Tip System Works, How to Set One Up, and Why It’s a Favorable Option In Your Restaurant

 No matter how we all feel on the subject, the act and culture of tipping are unlikely to change any time soon.

-That’s why tip pools have become more normalized and widely accepted forms of tip distribution in our industry.
+That’s why pooled tips have become more normalized and widely accepted forms of tip distribution in our industry.

 If you’re looking for a way to manage tipped income (more) equitably, this article is for you.